Center for Asian American Media: Programs

 Media Fund: CAAM created the Media Fund in 1990 in order to give money to Asian American filmmakers.
 For independent Asian American filmmakers, taking money from CAAM had both benefits and risks attached.
 CAAM offered funding through the Media Fund during and after production, which granted filmmakers the assets to create their productions and avenues to publicize their work.
 Those who chose to take the Media Fund also had to waive broadcasting rights to CAAM.
 It also has certain conditions that those filmmakers had to follow, in that filmmakers did not have the independence to determine if their films would be broadcast at peak times.
 Showing these films at non-peak viewing hours lessened the attention to each production, posing a risk to the independence of filmmakers deciding to take the media fund or not.
-However, if the independent Asian American filmmakers took the money from CAAM then they had higher chances of broadcasting the work, although slim because only 14% of the 193 projects from 1999-2001 were chosen.
+However, if the independent Asian American filmmakers took the money from CAAM then they had higher chances of broadcasting the work, although slim because only 14% of the 193 projects from 1999 to 2001 were chosen.

 Multi-Platform Storytelling or Trans-media Storytelling: Through the use of various media outlets, CAAM ensures that Asian American works are presented.

 Memories to Light: Asian American Home Movies: CAAM created this program to encourage Asian American communities to document in film their stories and experiences through the making of home movies.
 CAAM then collects and share those home movies to the world.

 Educational Distribution: CAAM has the largest number of movies, documentaries and other Asian American works that are used for educational purposes.

 CAAM Fellowship Program is an opportunity to foster growth among Asian American documentary filmmakers, producers, and directors.
 This is path available to those who wish to develop their own skills alongside mentors and fellows, whether current cinematographers or those looking to get into the directing or producing aspects of film.

 Muslim Youth Voices Project: A program created for young people of the Muslim faith so that they can tell their stories and experiences of being Muslims to the world.